June 2020: I read this essay and added commentary for Episode 318 of the Everything Voluntary podcast.

 If there is something you desire to do, then you must consider whether or not government has granted you the privilege to do it.
 Going to school, driving a car, starting a business, these are privileges that must be granted, and may be taken away.
 I do remember learning about governments being “reset” in the past, and new governments forming, and new constitutions being written, and some people fearing the new governments wouldn’t recognize certain pre-existing rights and privileges, and so sought amendments to their constitutions to prevent the abolition of these pre-existing rights and privileges.
 And often these rights and privileges were described in naturalistic ways, but at the end of the day what was being argued over was a legal document.

-And so, centuries later, people are confused about what they may or may not due in a so-called “free society.”
+And so, centuries later, people are confused about what they may or may not do in a so-called “free society.”
 Some people figure it out and are quickly labeled “radical” and “extreme” and kicked to the curb as crazy.
 Rights are whatever we may do after laws are passed to tell us, say most.
 Otherwise we’d all be murdered within the week.